terramate-io/terramate-docs/cloud/alerts/index.md

 A failed deployment in Terramate describes a deployment that contains one or multiple failed stacks.
 Alerts for failed deployments will be automatically assigned to several individuals:

-- Author of the Pull Requests from which the failed deployment originated.
+- Author of the Pull Request from which the failed deployment originated.
-- All reviewers of the Pull Requests from which the failed deployment originated.
+- All reviewers that approved the Pull Request from which the failed deployment originated.
-- The person who triggered the deployment by merging the origin Pull Requests or triggering a local deployment.

 ### Detected Drift

 A detected drift in Terramate describes a stack that has drifted.
 Alerts for drifted stacks will be automatically assigned to several individuals:

-- The person who triggered the last deployment (merging the latest Pull Requests or triggering a local deployment).
+- The person who triggered the last deployment if the trigger was local
+- The author of the latest Pull Request that was deployed for that stack.

 ## Auto Resolving of Alerts